 It is time to discover how to sell art to the affluent market.

 In my Guerrilla Marketing for Artists: How 100 Collectors Can Bulletproof Your Career book, I devote much time to the concept of building a loyal following of direct buying collectors.
-I contend artists who set and achieve this goal of developing direct buyers greatly immunize their careers from the inevitable downturns that happen when galleries close, social media darlings fade against new trends, and other distribution channels fail.
+I contend artists who set and achieve this goal of developing direct buyers immunize their careers from the inevitable downturns that happen when galleries close, social media darlings fade against new trends, and other distribution channels fail.
 Join the Art Marketing Mastery Workshop to learn how to do sophisticated customer hunting.

 Loyal direct buyers are the key to long-term career success.

 Developing your collector base is the smartest thing you can do for your career.
 Fortunately, consumer trends, communication tools, and technology make getting this done not only possible, but easy compared to art marketing techniques of past generations.

 Follow these four tips to improve your original art sales to the affluent market:

 1. Ditch your bias.
 If you are not wealthy yourself, you may find yourself feeling socially self-conscious.
 If this is you, do not feel bad, you are not alone.
 These feelings and perceptions are a common malady.